-Shows how many bytes are occupied by objects linked together to generate the image.
+The number of bytes occupied by the objects when linked together to generate the image.

 (incl.
 Generated)

 armlink might generate image contents, for example, interworking veneers, and input sections such as region tables.
 If the Object Totals row includes this type of data, it is shown in this row.